 Torque converter shudder and diagnosis

-One way to identify a torque converter shudder is lightly touching the brake pedal, while carefully maintaining vehicle speed with the other foot.
+On many vehicles, one way to identify a torque converter shudder is lightly touching the brake pedal.
+While carefully maintaining vehicle speed with one foot, delicately apply the brakes with the other.
 If the shudder immediately stops, with brake application, the problem is likely the torque converter clutch.
-When brake application is seen most torque converter clutches will be released.
-A trained transmission service technician can also test for torque converter lockup using a vehicle scan tool, specific for the application.
+When the operating system sees brake application, most vehicles release the torque converter clutches.
+A trained transmission-service technician can also test for torque converter lockup using a specific vehicle scan tool.
+These tests are important as a slight engine misfire very often causes the same sensation and is may be mistaken for a torque converter shudder.

 How a torque converter lockup works